wotakumoe/wotaku/test.md

 When the translation of a series starts at the latest chapters, with the publisher later working on the rest, starting from the beginning.

 ### Doujinshi
 Doujinshi refers to self-published works.
 It can be a standalone self-published work, but it can also be a derivative of an existing published franchise or work.
 Doujinshi need not be NSFW, anything self-published counts.

-Example: [Ganbare, Douki-chan (Pre-serialization)](https://mangadex.org/title/190616bc-7da6-45fd-abd4-dd2ca656c183/ganbare-douki-chan)
+Sometimes, mangaka publish their work as a doujin before an official serialization.
+Example: [Ganbare, Douki-chan (Pre-serialization)](https://mangadex.org/title/190616bc-7da6-45fd-abd4-dd2ca656c183/ganbare-douki-chan).
+Sometimes after the serialization has ended.
+Example: [Mangaka-sensei and the Zashiki Warashi (post ch.
+29)](https://nukyui.booth.pm/)

 ### OEL Comics
 OEL, or Original English-language comics, originate in English-speaking countries.
 They prominently feature Asian cultural influences in their art styles, themes, and storytelling, while the creators, including artists and production, are primarily non-Asian.
 Prominent examples include [Bizenghast](https://www.mangaupdates.com/series/ia6dfoc/bizenghast), [Attack on Titan Anthology](https://www.mangaupdates.com/series/bo81id9/attack-on-titan-anthology), [Ghost in the Shell: Global Neural Network](https://www.mangaupdates.com/series/29bycqg/the-ghost-in-the-shell-global-neural-network) and [The Beginning After the End](https://www.mangaupdates.com/series/rwg23en/the-beginning-after-the-end).

 ### Omake
 A bonus/extra chapter which doesn't really affect the main story.
 Generally gives artworks, character backgrounds, mangaka notes or an extra story.